Bloc/group-sessions/git-basics/README.md

 ## Understanding Git Basics

 1. What is git, really?
-    1. Git is simply a software application install on our computer
+    1. Git is simply a software application we install on our computer
-    2. Specifically, it is a version control software application
+    2. Specifically, it is version control software
     3. We control this application with a few select commands
 2. Life before git
     1. Visual Walkthrough
         1. Single Developer Example
         2. Team Project Example
 2. A new mental model for git
     1. Think of git as your code assistant
     2. This assistant is great at managing file related task like:
         1. Tracking file changes
         2. Keep a history of changes
         3. Rolling Back changes

-1. Merging different version
+        4. Merging different version

-1. The assistant requires a journal to do its job
+    3. The assistant requires a journal to do its job
+        1. We create this journal with `git init`

 1. Common git commands
     1. Visual Walkthrough